BUY BACK LIST OF NSE BSE SHARES | BUYBACK OF SHARES 2023

-A buyback is also known as a share purchase, is when the company buys its own shares from the shareholders.
-Company funds their buyback with surplus cash.
+A buyback is also known as a share purchase, which is when the company buys its own shares from the shareholders.
+The company funds its buyback with surplus cash.
 The cash is available because the company may find no other profitable alternative to use the money.

 Buyback improves various financial ratios.

-The company often utilize buy back as an alternative to dividends.
+The company often utilizes buyback as an alternative to dividends.

 Being an investor are you curious to know what does a buyback of shares means.
 How does stock buyback benefit the investor?
 Or how does a stock buyback work?

 Stay tuned for this post to fetch the details regarding buyback of shares in 2023.